gitlabhq/gitlabhq/doc/user/project/issues/multiple_assignees_for_issues.md

 UX designers, QA testers, and a product manager working together to bring an idea to market.

-Multiple Assignees for Issues makes collaboration smother, and allows shared responsibilities to be clearly displayed.
+Multiple Assignees for Issues makes collaboration smoother, and allows shared responsibilities to be clearly displayed.
 All assignees are shown across your team's workflows and receive notifications (as they would as single assignees), simplifying communication and ownership.